 GORE-TEX is a waterproof, windproof breathable membrane that is part of the fabric.
 For a long time, GORE-TEX has been the gold standard in waterproofing.

-However, there are lots of other similar apparel membranes out there.
+However, there’s now a long list of other high performance, proprietary waterproof membranes out there.
 Many major brands have their own version of waterproof-breathable fabrics.

 Whichever jacket you buy, make sure it’s waterproof.
 (Jackets have degrees of waterproofing, from 5,000 mm to 10,000 mm to 25,000 mm water column ratings.)
 Our Colorado-based gear testers, for instance, like to shoot for at least a 10,000-15,000 mm water column rating based on where they live and what kind of snow they experience.

 However, the highest level of waterproofing will sacrifice a little on breathability.
-In mild to medium — not extreme — winter climates, you’ll want a balance.
+In mild to medium — not extreme — winter climates, you’ll want a balance between the two.

 Also, see what its intended activity and usage are.
 If a jacket isn’t designed for skiing, and doesn’t have many of the features we listed in this guide, it won’t be the best choice.